-NASA Proposed Realization of Recommendation
+NASA Proposed Path Forward to Realization of Recommendation

-- Conduct GNSS SSV Cislunar/Interplanetary Workshop - Scoping: - How far is "beyond"? - What does it include?
-Cislunar space?
-Lagrange points?
-Mars/Interplanetary? - Workshop to be held prior to or immediately after ICG-13 meeting in X'ian, China - Workshop will focus on trade study planning - Trade study objectives: - Develop a PNT architecture, focusing on GNSS capabilities that will support missions within and around: - Cislunar space - Lagrange points - Mars orbit and Mars surface - As part of architecture trades, define minimal set of GNSS augmentations that will support these mission scenarios - Look at other PNT capabilities and augmentations that can support these mission scenarios in conjunction with GNSS; (e.g. X-ray Pulsar Navigation, Celestial Navigation, Deep Space Atomic Clock timing, Mars orbiter hosted payloads) - Conduct regular meetings (once per month) to prepare for the workshop
+- Goal: Conduct a WG-B-led trade study on options for future SSV concepts to support exploration needs in cislunar space and beyond. - Study would be follow-on to SSV Booklet, which establishes baseline for GNSS SSV. - Scoping activity: - How far is "beyond"? - What regimes are included?
+Cislunar?
+Sun-Earth Lagrange points?
+Interplanetary? - Does scope extend beyond GNSS to complementary PNT services? - Study Objectives: - Develop a PNT architecture, focusing on GNSS capabilities that will support missions within and around cislunar space, Lagrange points, Mars vicinity (subject to agreed-upon scoping) - As part of architecture trades, define minimal set of GNSS augmentations that will support these mission scenarios - Look at other PNT capabilities and augmentations that can support these mission scenarios in conjunction with GNSS; (e.g. X-ray Pulsar Navigation, Celestial Navigation, OpNav, Deep Space Atomic Clock timing, Mars orbiter hosted payloads) - Proposal is for two meetings within the next year: - 1.
+Internal planning meeting focused on trade study planning/scoping - 2.
+Public workshop to collect baseline inputs on concepts, use cases, roadmaps